freeCodeCamp/freeCodeCamp/guide/english/bash/index.md

 The script only has two lines.
 The first indicates what interpreter to use to run the file (in this case, bash).
 The second line is the command we want to use, echo, followed by what we want to print which is "Hello World".

 Sometimes the script won't be executed, and the above command will return an error.
-It is due to the permissions set on the file.
+This is due to the permissions set on the file.
 To avoid that use:
 ```
 zach@marigold:~$ chmod u+x myBashScript.sh
 ````
 And then execute the script.

 ### More Information:

 * Wikipedia: https://en.wikipedia.org/wiki/Bash_(Unix_shell)
-* tldp.org Guide to Bash: http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html#toc2
+* tldp.org Guide to Bash: http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html
-* gnu.org Bash manual: https://www.gnu.org/software/bash/manual/html_node/index.html#SEC_Contents
+* gnu.org Bash manual: https://www.gnu.org/software/bash/manual/html_node/index.html
 * Shell scripting tutorial to get started: https://www.shellscript.sh/